-- 52 criteria were rated as performing effectively (with adequately defined processes). - 4 were rated as opportunity for improvement (with processes that require some improvement). - 2 were rated as corrective action required (with processes that require significant improvement).
+- 52 criteria were rated as performing effectively (with adequately defined processes); - 1 was rated as significant improvement required (with corrective action required)' and - 5 were rated as opportunity for improvement (1 with processes that require significant improvement and 4 with processes that require some improvement).

-There were two recommended improvements relating to asset maintenance and contingency planning.
+There were two recommended improvements relating to asset operations and asset maintenance.